-The bus journey hardly touched the North going from west Yorkshire into Lancashire then heading south though Manchester and Oldham into Staffordshire ending in the six towns of the Potteries.
+This journey has hardly touched the North going from west Yorkshire into Lancashire then heading south though Manchester and Oldham into Staffordshire ending in the six towns of the Potteries.
 It could have gone on to the large cities and pit-villages of Yorkshire, perhaps up to the prosperous towns of North Yorkshire.
 But Stoke seemed an appropriate place to end as winter began to lock in.
 It began in the autumn of 2019 and progressed in fits and starts over a couple of months.
-Starting to write this in January of 2020, I realised that what had begun as a largely 'red' had turned mostly 'blue' in the election of 15 December, the previous year.
-Halifax, a Labour constituency, stayed that way mainly because of a large vote for the still-active Brexit party whilst Calder Valley, previously a very marginal Conservative seat by 609 votes, became rather solid Tory.
+Starting writing in January, I realised that what had begun as a largely 'red' had turned mostly 'blue' on 15 December, the previous year.
+Halifax, a Labour constituency, stayed that way mainly because of a large vote for the still-active Brexit party whilst Calder Valley, previously a very marginal seat by 609 votes, became rather solid Tory.
 It was in Lancashire that the startling changes began with Burnley, Labour since 1935 apart from a brief flirtation with the Liberal Democrats in 2015, going Conservative.
 The hills of Rossendale down to Manchester have always been turnabout Labour and Conservative but are now Tory.
-Central Manchester and Wythenshawe stayed solid Labour as solid Tory but the real shocks came in the seats of Stoke and around when four Labour seats went Conservative.
+Central Manchester and Wythenshawe stayed solid Labour as did Oldham East and West though with vote shares dropping by double figures.
+Macclesfield stayed just as solid Tory but the real shocks came in the seats of Stoke and around when four Labour seats went Conservative.